BRITISH VALUES at Seven Stars

 MUTUAL RESPECT

+We have high expectations of achievement and behaviour.
+Children and staff are polite and kind.
+We believe everyone has their own special gifts and we are expected to use them.
 We listen and respect each other.
 We teach the children that conflict will be dealt with calmly and fairly.
 All members of the school family are valued equally.
 We celebrate lunch time behaviour and taking care of our school environment.
 We celebrate each other’s achievements whether that be in or out of school through our weekly Reward Assembly.
+Teachers plan exciting, interesting, challenging and innovative lessons where everybody is expected to do their best and respect others.
+When our older children are given key roles and responsibilities to work alongside younger children this helps to promote mutual respect across the age phases.

 TOLERANCE FOR THOSE OF DIFFERENT FAITHS AND BELIEFS